Aqueum/UFS-NeighborhoodMap/README.md

 - Martin Currie (Aqueum) - 7 July 2017

 # Purpose & design
-This is a singe page webapp that helps homeless people find somewhere to sleep in Edinburgh.
+This is a singe page web app that helps homeless people find somewhere to sleep in Edinburgh.
 It is also an assessed project, hence some of the functionality (& certainly the use of KnockoutJS) was dictated by this [project specification](https://review.udacity.com/#!/rubrics/17/view)